 - 1. A certificate shall be awarded by or on behalf of the Board of Examiners as proof that a degree audit has been successfully completed. - 2.
-The certificate shall be signed by the Chairman of the related sub-committee or, in his or her absence by another member the sub-committee of on behalf of the Board of Examiners. - 3.
+The certificate shall be signed by the Chairman of the related sub-committee or, in his or her absence by another member of the sub-committee on behalf of the Board of Examiners. - 3.
 When the certificate is awarded, a transcript of the results obtained will be issued.
-When the certificate for the Bachelor's degree audit and the Master's degree audit are awarded, a supplement will be issued in English at least including details of the results achieved.
-A supplement in Dutch can be obtained from the Student Administration on request. - 4.
-A bachelor's student can request the Board of Examiners of the Science Education and Communication (SEC) Master's programme to issue a certificate granting limited 2nd degree teacher (beperkte tweedegraads bevoegdheid) status in the Netherlands.
-Provided that the student has completed the Bachelor's degree programme, the Board of Examiners grants the request if the following conditions have been met:
+When the certificate for the Bachelor's degree audit and the Master's degree audit are awarded, a supplement will be issued in English at least including details of the results achieved. - 4.
+A student can request the sub Board of Examiners of the Science Education and Communication (SEC) MSc programme to issue a teacher qualification if the following conditions have been met: - The student has successfully completed the Education specialisation (verdiepingsdeel) in his or her examination programme (with an exemption, a mark or a pass (v) for all subjects).